AmazingCrab/Project-01/README.md

-This is a Project with CSS withOUT JQuery
+This is a Project is a simple Homepage with CSS withOUT JQuery and JS.